Málaga CF: Trofeo Costa del Sol

 Between 1961 and 1983, the club organised its own summer tournament, the Trofeo Costa del Sol.
 In this first age of the tournament, the club won this competition themselves on three occasions, beating Real Madrid, Red Star Belgrade and Derby County in the finals.
 After a long time of inactivity from 1983 onwards, the competition was revived in 2003.
-Since then, the club has won the competition on seven occasions, beating Newcastle United, Real Betis, Parma, Peñarol, Everton, Lekhwiya and Sampdoria in the finals.
+Since then, the club has won the competition on seven occasions, beating Newcastle United, Real Betis, Parma, Peñarol, Everton, Lekhwiya, Sampdoria and Fulham in the finals.
 All ten trophies are currently placed together in the Museo Malaguista in La Rosaleda.

 Eastern Andalusia Derby

 Málaga's main rivalry is with Granada CF, known as the Derby of eastern Andalusia.
 The two clubs are located approximately 90 kilometers apart.